310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Madara %}
 You never listen to people… It’s easier to stop you myself.

-… Hup!
+…Hup!
 Upsie daisy, up you gooooo~! ♪
 {% endbubble %}

 {% bubble Mitsuru %}